-OCERS permits an active or deferred member to purchase Service Credit for certain periods.
+OCERS permits you to purchase Service Credit for certain periods.
 You must complete and submit the form, "Request to Purchase Service Credit."
-The form can be requested from Member Services, downloaded at ocers.org/post/member-forms, or accessed through the member portal, myocers.org/post/member-forms, and fill out and submit electronically.
+The form can be requested from Member Services, downloaded at ocers.org/post/member-forms, or accessed through the member portal, myocers.
 The following periods may be purchased provided the service meets the necessary requirements:

-Service with the County or other participating OCERS employers prior to membership during which time you were not eligible to be a member (ExtraHelp).
+Service with OCFA or other participating OCERS employers prior to membership during which time you were not eligible to be amember (Extra Help).
 The cost of the purchase is based on the salary earned and hours worked in the excluded position.
 OCERS uses your initial contribution rate to calculate the amount you would have contributed for the hours worked while in the excluded position.

-- Leave of absence due to illness occurring on or after January 1, 1978, limited to 12 consecutive months for each occurrence, if you return to service after your leave.
+- Leave of absence due to illness occurring on or after January 1, 1978, limited to 12 consecutive months for each occurrence, if you return to active service after your leave.
 The cost of the purchase is the amount of contributions missing from your account as a result of the leave. - Public Service, which is other eligible public service with the State of California, a county or city located in California, or any district located wholly or partially within Orange County.
-To qualify, you cannot be entitled to receive a pension or retirement benefit due to your prior public service.
+To qualify, you cannot be entitled to receive a pension or retirement ben- efit due to your prior public service.
 In the case of Public Service purchase, you may purchase a portion or all of the service credit.
 However, Public Service time does not count toward meeting the minimum qualifications for service retirement, deferred retirement, disability retirement or survivor benefits.